vgmstream/vgmstream/README.md

   obscure single-game codecs, aiming for high accuracy and compatibility.
 - support for looped BGM, using file's internal metadata for smooth transitions, with accurate sample counts
-- subsongs, playing a format's multiple internal songs separatedly
+- subsongs, playing a format's multiple internal songs separately
 - encryption keys, audio split in multiple files, internal stream names, and many other unusual cases found in game audio
 - TXTH function, to support extra formats (including raw audio in many forms)